 Instead of turning to alcohol, those with mental health problems are better off seeking professional treatment and taking up healthy forms of self-medication such as exercise, music, and meditation.
 Of course, overcoming the physical addiction to alcohol is also important.

 What treatment options are there for those struggling with alcohol addiction and mental health problems?

 Those suffering from alcohol addiction and mental health problems can benefit from seeking dual professional treatment – both to overcome the mental health problem and the physical addiction.
 Unless both problems are treated simultaneously, it may be impossible to stay sober.

 Inpatient rehabilitation treatment can be one way of treating both alcohol addiction and mental health problems.
-This involves staying in a residential treatment center that offers 24 hour care.
+This involves staying in a residential treatment center that offers 24-hour care.
 You’ll be able to distance yourself from the temptation of alcohol while seeking out treatments to help fight withdrawal symptoms.
-Counselling can meanwhile be provided to treat the mental health problems that may be causing you to further rely on alcohol.
+Counseling can meanwhile be provided to treat the mental health problems that may be causing you to further rely on alcohol.

 In order to prevent a relapse, long-term treatment is often necessary.
 This may include a rehabilitative program with continued mental health counseling after checking out of the residential treatment center.
 Such treatment could be useful for coping in the outside world where there are temptations around every corner.